đŁ NOTE

 What are automations?

-So, for example, you may have an automation that is set to activate when a contact form inquiry comes in, with the first step set to send an email 2 hours after activation; so, 2 hours after submitting a contact form, a client will automatically receive the predetermined email from you!
+So, for example, you may have an automation that is set to activate when a lead form inquiry comes in, with the first step set to send an email 2 hours after activation; so, 2 hours after submitting a lead form, a client will automatically receive the predetermined email from you!

 How are automations activated?